zangue/lightest/README.md

 ###Notes
 This is still work in progress.
 I will add features as I get sparse time.
-Especially I'm interested in adding remaining HTTP methods (POST, PUT, ...), the middleware concept and a view handler at least.
+Especially I'm interested in adding the middleware concept at least.